Property Tax Appeals

 Neighboring properties with similar characteristics were assessed lower

 Send us your property address or parcel ID.
-We will pull the data, run the analysis, and tell you whether an appeal makes sense - at no cost and no obligation.
+We will pull the data, run the analysis, and tell you whether an appeal looks supportable.

 Appeals must be filed within the county's deadline window.
-Contact us early to ensure your case is reviewed in time.
+Contact us early to ensure the property can be reviewed in time.